OrchardCMS/OrchardCore/src/docs/reference/modules/Media/README.md

 ### `resize_url`

 Convert the input URL to create a resized image with the specified size arguments.

-#### Input
+#### resize_url Input

 `{{ 'animals/kittens.jpg' | asset_url | resize_url: width:100, height:240 | img_tag }}`

-#### Output
+#### resize_url Output

 `<img src="~/media/animals/kittens.jpg?width=100&height=240" />`

 #### Arguments

 The `width` and `height` arguments are limited to a specific list of values to prevent malicious clients from creating too many variations of the same image.
-The values can be `16`, `32`, `50`, `100`, `160`, `240`, `480`, `600`, `1024`, `2048`.
+The values can be
+`16`, `32`, `50`, `100`, `160`, `240`, `480`, `600`, `1024`, `2048`.

 #### `width` (or first argument)